 things that don’t matter in your job search by Alison Green on May 1, 2014 Things that don’t matter and which you must stop spending even a second longer thinking about: whether you put your cover letter in the body of the email or attach it (hiring managers have varying preferences, but no one is going to reject you over it, unless you ignore specific instructions) whether you address your cover letter to “dear hiring manager” or a specific name (assuming no name is given — in other words, please don’t spend time tracking down the person’s name; we don’t care about this) whether you send a post-interview thank-you by email or in the mail (although email is faster) what you did in high school whether your resume is one page or two (as long as you’re not right out of school) No one cares.
 You’re hereby ordered to stop stressing over each of these things, and to put that part of your brain to use on something else, or even nothing at all.
-You may also like:how should I address my interviewer in application emails?here’s the right way to submit your resume onlinehow professional-sounding do resume email addresses need to be? { 164 comments }
+You may also like:how should I address my interviewer in application emails?how professional-sounding do resume email addresses need to be?should you lie and say you have an NDA to get out of explaining a gap on your resume? { 164 comments }

 My 2 Cents* May 1, 2014 at 2:12 pm But please, DO FOLLOW DIRECTIONS!
 I have two very specific directions in my job posts, one is to direct your cover letter to “Henry Smith” and NO PHONE CALLS.
 I received an application recently directed to “Harry Smithers” and then the person called to see if I received their application.
 This shows that you aren’t detail oriented and can’t follow directions.